 Men’s and Women’s Versions

 Most climbing shoes are available in both men's and women's versions, with the main differences coming in terms of fit and rubber.
-In general, men’s shoes have a higher volume fit, while women's shoes are slimmer in both the toebox and heel and designed for lower-volume feet.
-Second, it's common to see stiffer (and more durable) rubber like Vibram XS Edge on men's shoes and softer (and sticker) Vibram XS Grip 2 on women's shoes.
+In general, men’s shoes have a higher volume fit, while women's shoes are slimmer in both the toebox and heel and are designed for lower-volume feet.
+Second, it's common to see stiffer (and more durable) rubber-like Vibram XS Edge on men's shoes and softer (and stickier) Vibram XS Grip 2 on women's shoes.
 As we mentioned above, stiffer rubber is great for edging and slab climbing, while many sport climbers and boulderers prefer softer compounds for better grip and sensitivity.

 Rock climbing shoes (alpine climbing)

-Climbing in the unisex La Sportiva TC Pro
+Climbing in the unisex La Sportiva TC Pro | Credit: Switchback Travel

-Climbers can be especially picky about their rubber choices, so it's very common to see men wearing women's shoes, and visa versa.
+Climbers can be especially picky about their rubber choices, so it's very common to see men wearing women's shoes and vice versa.
 In the end, we like to think of a shoe's two models as being Option A and Option B rather than assigning them genders.
 Butora offers their shoes in “wide” and “tight” rather than in men's and women's versions, and it's also common to see "high-volume" and "low-volume" designations.
 Finally, keep in mind that some unisex models (like the popular La Sportiva TC Pro) aren’t made in varying widths.
 If your foot is wider or narrower than most, it’s likely that these shoes won’t work for you.

 Climbing Shoe Advice for Beginners